Trend Innovations Holding Inc. - GuruFocus.com

-VILNIUS, LITHUANIA / ACCESSWIRE / July 27, 2022 / Trend Innovations Holding Inc. (OTCQB:TREN), a company specializing in innovative technologies using artificial intelligence.
-One of the company's key projects is the Thy News application.
+VILNIUS, LITHUANIA / ACCESSWIRE / August 3, 2022 / Trend Innovations Holding Inc. (OTCQB:TREN), a company engaged in information technology based on AI, continues active developing of Thy News application in recent months.

-Thy News is an application with easy-to-use management features and the option to select topics of interest.
-Users get to choose among a wide range of news sources to subscribe to and group them in one of five news feed designs.
-For example, if a user is interested in technology and sports, they can access this content without being distracted by other news.
-The time of publication, as well as the sources, are indicated with each release.
-Also, it is easy to share an article with anyone.
-Thanks to additional features, the application is partially available when the user cannot access the Internet.
+Thy News is a news aggregator that allows users to follow news from around the world through a variety of sources.
+It collects all possibly interesting information in one place, without limiting its users to pre-installed websites.
+Every time, thanks to real-time updates, users receive only the latest news from the sources of their interest.

-Once a user downloads the application, Thy News offers a selection of news in such categories as World, Politics, Business, Tech & Science, Sports, Health, Travel, Design, and Food with a link to the top news sources.
-If a reader does not like any of the sources included in the categories, they can exclude them from the selection.
-One of Thy News team's ideas is to give them a choice.
-Therefore, the application has all the necessary functionality so that a user can customize news feeds according to his preferences.
+So far, the database already consists of 149,000 news sources received via RSS channels, which helps find thousands different pieces of news.

 About Trend Innovations Holding Inc.